“There is no greater agony than bearing an untold story inside you.” — Maya Angelou

 If you find yourself feeling stuck or overwhelmed by life or if you simply want to understand yourself and your story better, Orangewood has a mental health counselor on staff who provides individual, couples, and family therapy for a variety of struggles.

 Our counselor is also available as a resource to connect you to other counselors in the area with various specializations.
-Please do not hesitate to reach out to our counselor for an initial consultation.
+Please do not hesitate to reach out for an initial consultation.